Brindisi: Libraries

+Brindisi has an American accredited school, the school is The International School of Brindisi (ISB) and is accredited.
+The school has students from pre-K through high school.
+The school is also a non-profit community supported school.
+AP and college classes are available for the high school students.

 University

 The University of Salento Brindisi has social sciences, politics and geography faculty with courses in Sociology, Social Services and Political Science.

 The University of Bari has courses in Business Administration, Management and Consulting, Economics, Maritime and Logistics, Information Technology, Design, Nursing and Physiotherapy.

 Museums

 The "F. Ribezzo" Provincial Archaeological Museum is located in Piazza Duomo and has many large rooms, providing visitors with six sections: epigraphy, sculpture, the antiquarium, prehistoric, coins, medieval, modern and bronzes of Punta del Serrone.
 The Giovanni Tarantini Diocesan Museum is newly established and is housed in the Palazzo del Seminario.
 It has a collection of paintings, statues, ornaments and vestments from the churches of the diocese.
 Particularly important is the silver embossed Ark that has the remains of St Theodore of Amasea and a 7th-century pitcher, in which one can recognize the wedding at Cana.
 The Ethnic Salento Agrilandia Museum of Civilization offers tourists the chance to see many statues in wood and stone.
 It also features agriculture and interesting tools with the rural culture.